416-873-4516

 by Colin | Dec 31, 2020 | Urban & Community Gardening

-Click here if you missed “Grow your own beefsteak tomatoes – Part 2: Planting” Most people are better at weeding and watering than they are at pruning.
+If you missed it, read Part 2: Planting Most people are better at weeding and watering than they are at pruning.
 It can be confusing, for sure, but this post should clear things up for you.
-Beefsteak tomato plants are...
+Beefsteak tomato plants are “indeterminate,” which means they require staking...
 Read More

 Grow your own beefsteak tomatoes – Part 2: Planting